 - Hire the best AE you can find with deep industry experience and see if she can quickly bring in 1–2 strong, qualified opportunities from her network.
 Even if she isn’t great for your company at this stage … those 1–2 deals may be.

 - And also hire the best AE you can find just with general software sales experience at your price point.
-You’ll lend up hiring a “better” rep here that the one with the rolodex — because you won’t cut her or him slack for the domain expertise.
+You’ll end up hiring a “better” rep here than the one with the Rolodex — because you won’t cut her or him slack for the domain expertise.

 See who does better.
 Maybe both perform.

-But running a quick experiment on if a seasoned AE can quickly bring in 1–2 big names, at least as far down the pipe as a qualified opportunity?
+But running a quick experiment on if a seasoned AE in your industry can quickly bring in 1–2 big names, at least as far down the pipe as a qualified opportunity?
 It’s not that expensive, not really.
 Just be rigorous about judging the experiment quickly.
-That qualified opportunity from her rolodex should come fast if she really built a few strong customers relationships in her past roles.
+That qualified opportunity from her Rolodex should come fast if she really built a few strong customer relationships in her past roles.
 If those 1-2 prospects from the prior days don’t come in fast, they’ll never come in at all.